 Message Explanation Action Broker Reconnection failed Auto login after a Broker disconnect failed Check network.
-Contact IRM Create Process failed ProgramName, Windows failed to create a process.
+Re-enter Access and Verify codes for the BP user and be sure the user has only one Division.
+Create Process failed ProgramName , Windows failed to create a process.
 Reboot the server.
 Express Purge Rate limit reached: PurgeRate on share: CurrentShare The purge terminated on the given share because Express Purge was active and the Purge process exceeded the user defined purge rate.
 None File Delete failure: filename The file listed could not be deleted.
 Check permissions on the share/folder/file File in use: filename The log file is in use Exit from the Purge and restart File purged: filename .
 'The Image file (#2005) was not updated' The file was deleted on Tier 1, but the pointer in VistA could not be updated.
 Validate the IEN record exists in VistA.
 Findfirst failed filename The directory traversal failed Exit from the Purge and restart Log File Archival reset to: FilePath2 instead of: FilePath1 The logs files are now being stored at another location.
 None Login Message^Broker Reconnection Successful After a Broker disconnect, the application was able to reconnect to VistA.
-None Login Message^Pausing 3 minutes and will then retry

-Message Explanation Action Login Message^Silent Login attempt failed!
+None Login Message [^] Pausing 3 minutes and will then retry After a Broker disconnect, the application tries 3 times to reconnect to VistA None Login Message^Silent Login attempt failed!
 After a Broker disconnect, the application was not able to reconnect to VistA.
 Check network connections.
-NewCreationDate^SetFileTime Failed filename Could not set the date of last Access on filename None Non-Connection related Broker error Broker disconnected Check VistA for error trap NOT Purged criteria: EvalCriteria NOT PURGED- JUKEBOX QUEUED filename date File was not deleted.
+Check Access and Verify codes and single division for BP user.
+NewCreationDate^SetFileTime Failed filename Could not set the date of last Access on filename None Non-Connection related Broker error Broker disconnected Check VistA for error trap

+Message Explanation Action NOT Purged criteria: EvalCriteria NOT PURGED- JUKEBOX QUEUED filename date File was not deleted.
 See Section 6.4 Purge Criteria.
 None Problem renaming log file filename1 -> filename2 Could not rename log file to versioned log file name Check permissions.
 Purge Criteria: EvalCriteria filename filedate See Section 6.4 Purge Criteria None Purge Criteria: EvalCriteria NOT PURGED filename filedate File was deleted.
 See Section 6.4 Purge Criteria None Silent Login attempt Broker was disconnected.
 Auto login is initiated.
-None Start Date failure Problem with Date of Last Purge on Scheduled Purge Contact IRM to clear the record in the Imaging Site Parameter file (#2006.1).
+None Start Date failure Problem with Date of Last Purge on Scheduled Purge Clear the record in the Imaging Site Parameter file (#2006.1).